Armstrong Siddeley Double Mamba

 The Armstrong Siddeley Double Mamba is a turboprop engine design developed in the late 1940s of around 3000-4000 hp.
 It was used mostly on the Fairey Gannet anti-submarine aircraft developed for the Fleet Air Arm of the Royal Navy.

 Design and development

 The Double Mamba (rarely known as the Twin Mamba) was a development of the Armstrong Siddeley Mamba with two Mambas driving contra-rotating propellers through a combining gearbox.

-Engine starting was by cartridge, however, forced air restart was achieved in flight.
+Engine starting was by cartridge; forced air restart was possible in flight.
 One engine could be shut down in flight to conserve fuel.
 Shutting down one engine also stopped one of the propellers.